 TwinSpires.com continued accepting wagers from residents of Texas until it was issued a subpoena in 2012.
 TwinSpires initiated a lawsuit on the basis that the amendment violated the Commerce Clause of the US Constitution.
 The lawsuit was dismissed and TwinSpires stopped accepting wagers from Texans in 2013.
 Today there are no legal options for betting on horses or greyhounds in the state.

-The good news is that could change.
 A new effort to legalize online racing betting in Texas emerged in 2017 with the introduction of HB 3926.
-This bill was introduced on March 10th of 2017 and it seeks to amend the Texas Racing Act to allow Texans to bet on greyhound and horse races that take place inside and outside of Texas via online betting sites.
+This bill was introduced on March 10th of 2017 and it sought to amend the Texas Racing Act to allow Texans to bet on greyhound and horse races that take place inside and outside of Texas via legal betting sites.

-This bill appears to have a decent chance of success for two primary reasons.
-First, the bill is driven by motivations that may prove popular in Texas – the text of the bill explains that one of its primary purposes is to raise money to provide better body armor for Texas law enforcement officers.
-Additionally, the bill seeks to raise money for charity, with players maybe even being given the option to choose which charities they wish to support as they play.
+This bill appeared to have a decent chance of success for two primary reasons.
+First, the bill was driven by motivations to fund popular items in Texas – the text of the bill explains that one of its primary purposes was to raise money to provide better body armor for Texas law enforcement officers.
+Additionally, the bill sought to raise money for charity, with players maybe even being given the option to choose which charities they wish to support as they play.

 Secondly, the bill had the support of the horse racing industry in Texas.
 In a quote provided to Bloodhorse.com, the executive director of the Texas Thoroughbred Association offered his support of the bill and said that it has the potential to raise significant money for horse racing purses.

 That bill died in committee with the last action happening way back in April of 2017.
 Since then, no other serious measures to legalize sports betting in Texas have emerged.